dmitrio03/sheriff_data/README.md

 	* The majority of sheriffs (47%) are Republican, 90% are white and 97% are male.
 	* PCA did not work well to separate political categories.
 With t-SNE and UMAP there are three distinct categories with some small outlying clusters.

-<blockquote>Low-income, college-educated 20-somethings, many of whom live in urban areas, are voting more like rich, college-educated people who tend to live in the inner suburbs that are moving left.
+>Low-income, college-educated 20-somethings, many of whom live in urban areas, are voting more like rich, college-educated people who tend to live in the inner suburbs that are moving left.Derek Thompson, [*The Atlantic*](https://www.theatlantic.com/ideas/archive/2020/11/2020-election-results-prove-density-destiny/617027/)

-Derek Thompson, <a href="https://www.theatlantic.com/ideas/archive/2020/11/2020-election-results-prove-density-destiny/617027/" title=”Atlantic”><i>The Atlantic</i></a>
 ----

 ## Integrations